noefp/easy_gdb/README.md

 Here, we will learn how to import annotations to the database.
 First we will import all the gene names, for that we will need a file such as `easy_gdb/templates/anotations/gene_list.txt` with all the gene identifiers from our organism.
+It is recommended to use the transcript name (gene1.1).

 We will import all the gene names using the script `import_genes.pl` and we will provide the gene list file, species name, gene annotation version, and folder name for JBrowse (remember this name to use it when you set up JBrowse).